 When you participate in L.A.
 Spirits Awards, you gain access to your own personal Entrant Control Panel that lets you monitor the status of your entries.

 After the judging, your Control Panel offers access to a treasure trove of valuable winner perks and resources.

-New for 2022!
-This year, you can view your complete entry history directly through your Entrant Control Panel, and you'll be able to download medallion images and award certificates for your current and prior winning products.
+You can view your complete entry history directly through your Entrant Control Panel, and you'll be able to download medallion images and award certificates for your current and prior winning products.

 Our newly retooled entry system’s “Clone & Edit” feature makes quick work of entering multiple, similar products without retyping the information they have in common.
 And if you’re re-submitting spirits you’ve sent in years past, it only takes a few mouse clicks to do so—there’s no need to re-type all their product details.